next-bin/go-sqlite/README.md

-# libtcl
+# libtcl8.6

-Package libtcl is a ccgo/v4 version of libtcl.so, the Tool Command Language (Tcl).
+Package libtcl8.6 is a ccgo/v4 version the Tool Command Language (Tcl).